MIT-LCP/mimic-code/notebooks/aline/awsathena/README.md

 The study can be reproduced by:

+1. Use the below Launch Stack button to deploy access to the MIMIC-III dataset into your AWS account.
+This will give you real-time access to the MIMIC-III data in your AWS account without having to download a copy of the MIMIC-III dataset.
+It will also deploy a Jupyter Notebook with access to the content of this GitHub repository in your AWS account.
+Prior to launching this, please login to the [MIMIC PhysioNet website](https://mimic.physionet.org/) and input your AWS account number.

-1. Use the below Launch Stack button to deploy this AWS CloudFormation template into your AWS account and look at the **Outputs** tab of the AWS CloudFormation console for links to your Juypter Notebooks instance.
+To start this deployment, click the Launch Stack button.
+On the first screen, the template link has already been specified, so just click next.
+On the second screen, provide a Stack name (letters and numbers) and click next, on the third screen, just click next.
+On the forth screen, at the bottom, there is a box that says **I acknowledge that AWS CloudFormation might create IAM resources.**.
+Check that box, and then click **Create**.
+Once the Stack has complete deploying, look at the **Outputs** tab of the AWS CloudFormation console for links to your Juypter Notebooks instance.

 [![cloudformation-launch-stack](../../../buildmimic/aws-athena/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=MIMIC&templateURL=https://aws-bigdata-blog.s3.amazonaws.com/artifacts/biomedical-informatics-studies/mimic-iii-athena.yaml)